Circulating Tumor DNA Multi-Panel Testing and Circulating Tumor Cells (Liquid Biopsy)

 We develop Medical Policies to provide guidance to Members and Providers.
 This Medical Policy relates only to the services or supplies described in it.
 The existence of a Medical Policy is not an authorization, certification, explanation of benefits or a contract for the service (or supply) that is referenced in the Medical Policy.
 For a determination of the benefits that a Member is entitled to receive under his or her health plan, the Member's health plan must be reviewed.
 If there is a conflict between the Medical Policy and a health plan, the express terms of the health plan will govern.

-National Comprehensive Cancer Network (2017, May) NCCN Guidelines® Non-small cell lung cancer V6.2017.
-Retrieved June 20, 2017 from the National Comprehensive Cancer Network.
+National Comprehensive Cancer Network (2019, January).
+NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) Non-small cell lung cancer V3.2019.
+Retrieved March 11, 2019 from the National Comprehensive Cancer Network.